 As a water protector, Autumn talked about how her ancestors taught her about the spirit of water, and its importance to life.
 She talked about how her elders never used plastics or fridges or technology.
 They lived in harmony with the water around them.

-And she talked about how communities like hers — as well as towns in America like Flint, Michigan — live in third world conditions.
-Even though people in these places live in modern countries, they cannot just turn on the tap and drink.
-They must boil their water first, or they risk becoming very sick.
+And she talked about how communities like hers — as well as towns in America like Flint, Michigan — live under dangerous conditions.
+They often cannot just turn on the tap and drink what comes out.
+Instead, they must boil their water first or they risk becoming very sick.